pirate/mesh-networking/README.md

 ---

-**NOTE:** This project is no longer actively maintained, if I come back to it there's a lot of things I'd do better the second time around.
+**⚠️ NOTE:** This project is no longer actively maintained, if I come back to it there's a lot of things I'd do better the second time around.
 For now I recommend using it for small toy projects and tests only, not in a production situation or as a dependency in a package you release to other people.

 ---